Alvinzhafif/advprog-module6/README.md

 * impl `Worker`:

- * new(id: usize, receiver: Arc<Mutex<mpsc::Receiver<Job>>>) -> Worker: This is a constructor for creating a new Worker.
+   `new(id: usize, receiver: Arc<Mutex<mpsc::Receiver<Job>>>) -> Worker`, This is a constructor for creating a new Worker.
- * It spawns a new thread that loops indefinitely, receiving and executing tasks from the shared receiver.
+   It starts a new thread that takes tasks from the shared receiver and runs it endlessly.
- * If an error occurs during receiving (indicating the sender has been dropped), it breaks out of the loop, terminating the worker.
+   The worker is terminated if an error occurs during the receiving process, signaling that the sender has been dropped.